“If it matters to you, it matters to me.”

 Recently Zondervan published the second edition of "Four Views On Hell."
 A number of scholars made contributions to the book.

 Robin Parry contributed a chapter, and in it he posed a number of questions.
-Two of which are as follows.

 If he is then presumably all people will be saved.
 See here.